spember/spring-bikeshed/README.md

 this approach is that: the persistence and retrieval of our events is just another implementation detail.

 > Events live in the Core of our system because they are core to our business logic.

+### General Architecture And Flow

+The core of the system are the relation between the `EntityStore`, `Event Repository`, and the `ProjectionOrchestrator`.

+As events are created and persisted, they are passed to the `EntityStore`.
+Within a single transactional boudnary, 1) the events are written to the Journal through the `EventRepository` AND then 2) each event (envelope) is passed to synchronous projections through the `ProjectionOrchestrator`.
+After that transaction completes, the `ProjectionOrchestrator` will hand off the events to asynchronous projections in an eventually consistent manner.

+This is meant to be an example, in a real application you'd likely want to do something a bit less clunky than the ProjectionOrchestrator as implemented here, but rather use an Observer pattern where Projection models could register through a central dispatcher for event envelopes after they're persisted.

 ### Sections to dive into